 2. Choose your pool shape wisely

 Like most things, pool shapes go in and out of fashion.
 For example in the 90’s kidney shaped pools were very common, but these days very few people buy them.
 If you are thinking about future on-sale value it pays to choose shapes that have stood the test of time.
 Rectangular pools and pools with straight edges like the X-Trainer swimming pool and Vogue pool models have always remained best sellers because they seem to work in with most people’s tastes.
-Our Riviera swimming pool is a popular family pool.
+Our Vogue swimming pool is a popular family pool.

 3. Think carefully about depth

 People often tell us they want their pool to be “as deep as possible” which is why we encourage you to think carefully about what depth will suit you best.
 Most people tend to enjoy their pool by standing and playing rather than actually swimming.
 This is one of the reasons we make the majority of our pools running shallow to deep; that way each pool model caters to people of different heights and abilities.
 Further to this, every model has a safety ledge running around the perimeter of the pool to allow a safe place to stand and rest.

 4. Minimise effort